Operation Demetrius: Long-term effects

 The backlash against internment contributed to the decision of the British Government to suspend the Northern Ireland Government and Parliament and replace it with direct rule from Westminster, under the authority of a British Secretary of State for Northern Ireland.
 This took place on 23 March 1972.

 Following the suspension of the Northern Ireland Government, internment was continued with some changes by the direct rule administration until 5 December 1975.
 During this time a total of 1,981 people were interned: 1,874 were from an Irish nationalist background, while 107 were from a unionist background.

 Historians generally view the period of internment as inflaming sectarian tensions in Northern Ireland, while failing in its goal of arresting key members of the IRA.
 Senator Maurice Hayes, Catholic Chairman of the Northern Ireland Community Relations Commission at the time, has described internment as "possibly the worst of all the stupid things that government could do".
 A review by the British Ministry of Defence (MoD) assessed internment overall as "a major mistake".
-Others, however, have taken a more nuanced view, suggesting that the policy was not so much misconceived in principle as badly planned and executed.
+Others, however, have taken a more different, suggesting that the policy was not so much misconceived in principle as badly planned and executed.
 The MoD review points to some short-term gains, maintaining that Operation Demetrius netted 50 Provisional IRA officers, 107 IRA volunteers, and valuable information on the IRA and its structures, leading to the discovery of substantial arms and explosives dumps.

 Many of the people arrested had no links with the IRA, but their names appeared on the list through haste and incompetence.
 The list's lack of reliability and the arrests that followed, complemented by reports of internees being abused, led to more nationalists identifying with the IRA and losing hope in non-violent methods.
 After Operation Demetrius, recruits came forward in huge numbers to join the Provisional and Official wings of the IRA.
 Internment also led to a sharp increase in violence.
 In the eight months before the operation, there were 34 conflict-related deaths in Northern Ireland.
 In the four months following it, 140 were killed.
 A serving officer of the British Royal Marines declared:It (internment) has, in fact, increased terrorist activity, perhaps boosted IRA recruitment, polarised further the Catholic and Protestant communities and reduced the ranks of the much needed Catholic moderates.

 In terms of loss of life as well as number of attacks, 1972 was the most violent year of the Troubles.
 The fatal march on Bloody Sunday (30 January 1972), when 14 unarmed protesters were shot dead by British paratroopers, was an anti-internment march.